AjayAj0808/Agile-user-stories-portfolio/README.md

 📌 Project: Data Automation

 User Story:
-As a data analyst, I want to automate repetitive data processing tasks so that I can reduce manual effort and improve team productivity.
+As a data analyst, I want to automate repetitive data processing tasks based on my project experience so that I can reduce manual effort and improve team productivity.

 Acceptance Criteria: